S1L3NTW0LF/Supervised-Learning-Identify-Potential-Donors-/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `finding_donors/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory and run one of the following commands:

 ```bash
 ipython notebook finding_donors.ipynb